GovReady/continuous-ato-kit/README.md

 This repository contains an example for integrating federal cybersecurity compliance practices into an agile continuous integration/continuous deployment pipeline.

-In this example, we use Jenkins (a build pipeline), GovReady-Q (a compliance server), and Docker (virtualization), but the architecture could be adapted to other setups.
+In this example, we use Jenkins (a build pipeline), GovReady-Q (a compliance server), OpenSCAP (a security and testing server), a Target Application (a target app to build), and Docker (virtualization).
+This architecture could be adapted to other other choices of tool and other setups.

 ## Architecture

-### Systems
+### Pipeline Servers

-This pipeline example assumes seven system components:
+This pipeline example models seven common pipeline servers:

 * The **Application Source Code Repository**, such as a Github repository, containing the application being built.
 In this example we will build GovReady-Q.
 * A **Docker Host Machine** running the Docker daemon, which could be your workstation.